HL7/davinci-epdx/source/pages/Configuration.md

 active: Configuration
 ---

-Each CDS Hook service provided by a payer might support multiple different types of patient/member enquiry.
-For example, a payer might return information about:
+Each CDS Hook service provided by a health plan shall support multiple different types of patient/member enquiry.
+For example, a health plan might return information about:

 - Patient demographics
 - patient care history